 Overview

-Trauma release can feel different for each person, but the result is the same: you feel safe and comfortable within your body.
+Trauma release can feel different for each of us, but the result is the same: you feel safe and comfortable within your body.